AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 Many customers start by trying our AWS Marketplace image that allows you to deploy 10 VPN Users or 5 Peering Tunnels.
 Those images are not flexible and cannot be extended beyond it's initial license.
-In order to exceed this limitations, the customer needs to move to a BYOL License model.
+In order to exceed this limitations, the customer needs to move to a Metered AMI or BYOL License model.
 This document outlines all the steps necessary to execute the migration.

 Pre-requisites
 ==============
-1. Existing Aviatrix AWS Marketplace instance deployed
+1. Existing Aviatrix AWS Marketplace instance deployed.
 #.
-Contact your Aviatrix Sales Account Manager to acquire the appropriate BYOL License
+We highly recommend migrating to Metered AMI as it is more flexible and scalable as your business needs change over time.
 #.
+For migration to a BYOL license model, please contact your Aviatrix Sales Account Manager to acquire the appropriate BYOL License.
-All Aviatrix controller should be running v2.7 (or later)
+#.
+All Aviatrix controller should be running 3.1 (or later).

 Step 1 - Enable Backup
 ======================
+On the existing Aviatrix Marketplace Controller, go to Settings-->Maintenance-->Upgrade tab and make sure you are running the latest version.
+If it is not the latest version, please perform Dry Run and upgrade the controller by following our `Inline Software Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`.

-On the Aviatrix Marketplace Controller, go to Settings--> Maintenance and select the Backup & Restore tab.
+Next, go to Settings--> Maintenance and select the Backup & Restore tab.
-Create an S3 bucket and copy the name on the corresponding field.
+Create an S3 bucket in your AWS account and copy the name on the corresponding field.
 Click Enable.

 |image1|